daemon-labs-resources/docker-local-aws-lambda/README.md

 > [!NOTE]
 > At this stage, we no longer need the interactive shell and can return to the code editor.
+> Even though dependencies have been installed, if you run `docker images` again, you'll see the image size hasn't changed because the `node_modules` were written to your local volume, not via an image layer.

 ### Configure TypeScript